Changissnz/nu_merchant_principal/README.md

 except for those of the condition to be impacted by it.
 A rationale on why this container, the medium, for possibilities not fully mentioned in sufficient definition is essentially harmless.
-But the proof of its harmlessless, from source that is input to its outputs by a particular basis able to transform into other bases, potentially yielding other outputs, is not found in this paragraph.
+But the proof of its harmlessness, from source that is input to its outputs by a particular basis able to transform into other bases, potentially yielding other outputs, is not found in this paragraph.